vagorsol/git-workshop/README.md

 - - - - - - -

-## Creating a new repository
+## Forking a repository

-To start, we will create a new repository.
-There are two ways you can do this:

-1. Create a new repository on github and then clone it to your local machine
-2. Create a repository locally and then upload it to github

-Let's use method #1 to create our repository:

-* From github, go to your repositories and click on the button 'New'.
-   * Name your repository "git-practice".
-   * Check the button "Initialize this repository with a readme"
-   * Click "Create repository"
+To start, create a fork of this repository.
+This will copy it to your own account on Github.

-* On your local machine, use `git clone` to download the repository from github.
+On your local machine, use `git clone` to download the repository from github.
 The 'Clone or download' button will provide a copy-able link which you can use to clone.
 The command should look like:

 ```
-git clone git@github.com:<USERNAME>/git-practice.git
+git clone git@github.com:<USERNAME>/git-workshop.git
 ```

 Now, there are two copies of the repository.
 One is on the server, hosted at Github.
 The other is on your local machine!

-* Add your professor as a collaborator.
-Go to 'Settings' -> 'Collaborators' and add alinen.

-**The following sections contain questions for you to fill out.
-Put your answers in Readme.md.**

 >NOTE: `.md` stands for markdown.
 Markdown can be used to generate styled HTML using easy-to-read text files.
-In fact, this README is written in >markdown.
+In fact, this README is written in
+>markdown.
 You can look at the raw file to see what it looks like.
 >[Click here for a markdown reference](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)

 - - - - - - -

-## Your first commit
+## Exercise 1: Your first commit

 A *commit* is a snapshot of your project, saved in git.
 Git assigns each commit a unique identifier.
 Under the hood, git represents each commit as a node in an acylic tree data structure.
 Edges represent changes between versions.
 A repository is changed whenever a developer adds, removes, or edits a file.

-Create a new file `hello.txt`, write a fun message, and save it under `git-practice`.
+Create a new file `hello.txt`, write a fun message, and save it under `git-workshop`.

 * `git status` shows you the current changes to the repository
 * `git add <filenames>` will tag files for committing.
 This is called **staging** files for commit.
 You can use file patterns or names.
-** `git add .` adds every change to the staging area, recursively from the current directory ** `git add *.cpp` adds every modified cpp file to the staging area, recursively from the current directory ** `git add hello.txt` adds one file
+  * `git add .` adds every change to the staging area, recursively from the current directory
+  * `git add *.cpp` adds every modified cpp file to the staging area, recursively from the current directory
+  * `git add hello.txt` adds one file
 * `git commit -m "Add fun message"` commits the staged file(s) with the given message. **Best practice is to always specifiy a descriptive commit messages**.
 These messages will help you navigate your git history latter.

 Below is an example of running the above commands